KARAN-D05/Computing_Machinery_from_Scratch/README.md

   <sub> Waveform Analysis of Operand Storage System </sub>
 </p>

-## 🔬 Fortran-Programs
+## 🔬 Software Reference Model
 The core computations of the RAM machine expressed in Fortran 90 - the language built in 1957 for exactly this kind of numerical computing.
-Same arithmetic, different layer of the stack. → [fortran-programs](fortran-programs)
+Same arithmetic, different layer of the stack. → [ram-software-ref](ram-software-reference)

 ## 🛠️ Toolchain